rdkcentral/ThunderNanoServices/tests/TestPluginSmartInterface/PluginSmartInterfaceType_USAGE.md

 TestSmartProvider -> Activated
 ```

-### Add Operation
+### Calculate Operation

-When the Provider is active, send:
+When the Provider is active, send one `Calculate` request.
+The Consumer uses
+the Smart Interface to perform both the addition and subtraction:

 ```bash
 curl -s http://127.0.0.1:55555/jsonrpc \